theam/guides/quality-assurance/README.md

 Be prepared to identify what has caused the issue and how we could avoid that issue from happening again.

 ## What we do

-To have a process available where a “Root Cause Analysis” meeting is scheduled after an event that has had negative impact in the application occurred.
+We have a process where a “Root Cause Analysis” meeting is scheduled after an event that has had negative impact in the application occurred.

 The “5 Whys” approach is carried in order to fully understand how the issue occurred and take actions to avoid the issue happening again.